-The process simulation community (e.g. Raffo [37]) studies elaborate software process models.
+The process simulation community (e.g. Raffo [38]) studies elaborate software process models.
 While such models offer a detailed insight into an organization, the effort required to tune them is nontrivial.
-For example, Raffo spent two years tuning one such model to one particular site [36].
+For example, Raffo spent two years tuning one such model to one particular site [37].
 Slow tuning time means that models will exhibit large variances for much of their lifetime.

 These large variances defeat standard decision making algorithms.
-For example, a standard tool in sensitivity analysis [38] is to partially differentiate the equations of a model, then explore the coefficients on the partials.
-Large variances like Equation 1 guarantee that any such gradient analysis will yield highly variable results.
+For example, a standard tool in sensivity analysis [39] is to partially differentiate the equations of a model, then explore the coeffecients on the partials.
+Large variances like Equation 1 gaureentee that any such gradient analysis will yield highly variable results.

-Miller [33] reports that feature selection can reduce model prediction variance.
-While he was talking specifically about least squares regression, the more general point is that the fewer the variables, the less the contribution of variable variance to output variance.
-Inspired by Miller, we conducted feature selection experiments with effort data sets [10,24,29], with disappointing results.
+Miller [33] reports that feature selection can reduce the variance of model predictions.
+While he was talking specifically about least squares regression, his more general point is that the fewer the variables in a model, the less the contribution of variable variance to output variance.
+Inspired by Miller, we have conducted extensive feature selection experiments with effort data sets [9, 24, 29], with disappointing results.
 As predicted by Miller, variance is decreased when (say) 20 attributes are reduced to 10.
-But note in Baker's study that large variances persist for effort data, even after reducing the number of variables to two.
+But note in Baker's study that large variances persit for effort data, even after reducing the number of variables to two.
 Clearly, we need to look further than just feature selection.

-An alternative to feature selection is case selection where a data sets of size D are replaced with a smaller data set of prototypes.
+The opposite to feature selection is case selection.
+In case selection, data sets of size D are replaced with a smaller data set of prototypes.
 The smaller the data set, the few fewer the values and (hopefully), the smaller the variance.
-Prototype generation should not be confused with nearest neighbor methods: the latter is run on a perquery basis while the former is run once as a pre-processor to all subsequent inferencing.
-The art of prototype generation is to find or generate, a set of representative examples that best represents and replaces the training cases.
-Typically, prototype generation removes most of the training data.
-For example, Chang's prototype generators [8] replaced training sets of size T = (514, 150, 66)with prototypes of size N = (34, 14, 6) (respectively).
+Prototype generation should not be confused with nearest neighbor methods: the latter is run on a per-query basis while the former is run once as a pre-processor to all subsequent inferencing.
+The art of prototyle generation is to find or generate, a set of representative examples that best represents and replaces the training cases.
+Typically, prototype generation removes most of the training sets of size T = (514, 150, 66) with prototypes of size N = (34, 14, 6) (respectively).
 That is, prototypes may be as few as $\frac{N}{T} = (7, 9, 9)\%$ of the original data.
 The problem with prototype generation is that it can be very slow.
 [22] discusses genetic algorithms that combine feature and case selection.
 Dr. Li was kind enough to share his code.
 Using that system, we have learned that searching the 2^D space of possible cases can be very slow.
-A similar result was reported by Kirsopp and

-Shepperd [20], who found that case selection was only practical for very small data sets.
+A similar result was reported by Kirsopp and Shepperd [20], who found that case selection was only practical for very small data sets.
+Hence, at least in this paper, we will eschew case selection.